Araku Valley: Geography

 Araku is located in the Eastern Ghats about 114 km from Visakhapatnam, close to the Odisha state border.
 The Anantagiri and Sunkarimetta Reserved Forest, which are part of Araku Valley, are rich in biodiversity and are mined for bauxite.
 Galikonda hill rising to a height of 5000 ft is amongst the highest peaks in Andhra Pradesh.
 The average rainfall is 1700 mm, the bulk of which is received during June–October.

 The altitude is about 1300 m above the sea level.
-The valley spreads around 36 km.
+The valley spreads around 36km.